DBrandvold/CS455-project-dot-connect-/README.md

       value={player1}
       />
  ```
- Last there will be the button that calls the functions if there are names in the to variables then the button will navigate the user to the MainPage screen if not the the alert function will activate `<Button title="Ready" onPress={()=> CheckNames(player1,player2)} />`.
-Now the last screen function is the MainPage and it is were most of the code is held this function is where the players names scores and the grid for the game itself is created and interacted with.
-So to start with are the variables needed to this function:
+There will be a button that calls the functions if there are names in the variables.
+Then the button will navigate the user to the MainPage screen and if it doesn’t, then the alert function will activate `<Button title="Ready" onPress={()=> CheckNames(player1,player2)} />`.
+The last screen function is the MainPage and it is where most of the code is contained.
+This function is where the players’ names and scores and the grid for the game itself is created, and interacted with.
+So these are the variables needed to this function:
  ```
   const [Score1, setScore1] = useState(0);
   const [Score2, setScore2] = useState(0);